AiTechEye/fsg/README.md

 ## Upgrading a Generator to a Factory

 1. Simply stick your Item Generator into the furnace with plenty of fuel for the furnace.
 2. Wait 5 minutes till you get your Item Factory from the furnace.
+(With coal lumps and a furnace, it took 8 coal to produce 1 Factory)

 ## Downgrading a Factory to a Generator